macedd/app-timer/readme.md

 Control apps usage time with a command line application.

-The python daemon will watch for the apps runtime (with `ps`) and store timing information about it's usage.
-It can block (`kill`) an app if the usage is off limits.
+The python daemon will watch for the apps executable and store usage time for them.
+It can block an app if the usage is off limits.

-I'm using this at a raspberry pi gaming station to enforce usage limits.
+I'm using this at a raspberry pi gaming station (retropie) to enforce usage limits.
+Other use cases are very plausible, like any other gaming platform or even enforcing a pomodoro timer for your coding time.
+Be creative and let me know.

 ## Config